eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Boolean

-Setting this to true means the unicast addresses in SPDP packets will be ignored and the peer address from the TCP connection will be used instead.
+Setting this to true means the unicast addresses in SPDP packets will be ignored, and the peer address from the TCP connection will be used instead.
 This may help work around incorrectly advertised addresses when using TCP.

 The default value is: "false".